MarcialRosales/jedisLoadTest/README.md

 # jedisLoadTest

-To execute the load test run the following command:
+To execute the load test run the following command.
+The load test simulates concurrent user requests where a user request triggers various redis commands.
+From now on we call Workflow to the set of commands invoked upon a user request:

 java -jar target/spring-data-jedis-0.0.1-SNAPSHOT.jar  -Dtimes=10 -DworkflowTimes=100 -DconcurrentProducers=150 -DpoolSize=150 -DentryCount=1 -DfieldCount=10

-Workflow: A set of redis commands that are triggered upon a user´s request.
-This set of commands executes within the context of a single Redis Connection.
+Workflow: A set of redis commands that are invoked upon a user´s request.
+They are executed within the context of a single Redis Connection.
 The commands invoked by a workflow are hash commands: HSet/HMSet and Hget/HMGet.
 The workflow uses as many keys as indicated by the parameter entryCount.
 And as many fields as 'fieldCount'.
 The first time we invoke a workflow, it creates a unique set of keys.